Zarathustrah/PORTFOLIO/README.md

 # Future Improvements

 <li> Although getting to grips with Material UI was a steep learning curve, it was certainly worth the effort; it's a hugely enjoyable framework to use and very intuitive.
-However, I will continue to work on refining my code and make it more programatic.
+However, I will continue to work on refining my code.